-Choosing only carriers that have a B+ (Good), or better rating, with A.M.
+Choosing only carriers that have an A- or better rating, with A.M.
 Best, is an easy way to ensure you are getting insurance coverage from a trusted and reliable provider.
 There are a number of insurance stores set up along the border that offer auto coverage for through unrated, or unfavorably rated, Mexico insurance companies.
 A.M.
 Best rates insurance companies worldwide based on the reliability and financial stability.
 Be sure to check the ratings of any insurance carrier before giving them your hard earned money.
 You can get comparative quotes through multiple A rated carriers, and easily purchase your Mexico Car Insurance online before you hit the road, through the Mexico Insurance Professionals.

 Don't forget about travel, roadside, medical and legal assistance

 Many Mexico Tourist Auto Insurance providers will also offer travel and roadside assistance coverage for Mexico.
 This coverage, which can be of great value, is a relatively inexpensive option that you can add to Mexican car insurance policy.
 Or, it can automatically be included in the policy package, like how we do at Mexpro.
-Having access to lockout, emergency fuel, flat tire and jump-start services, can really help out, especially when you are far from home.
+Having access to lockout, emergency fuel, flat tire, and jump-start services can really help out, especially when you are far from home.
 Mexpro's travel and roadside assistance packages also includes legal, travel, and medical assistance as well.

 Medical insurance to protect you and your travel companions